dlareau/puzzlehunt_server/docs/hunt_running.rst

 ..
 Attention:: Due to the technical limitations of the server, only messages that have arrived while the chat page is open will cause the teams' name to turn red, so try not to refresh the page too often after the hunt starts.
-Its also not a bad idea to click around the teams every so often to make sure something hasn't slipped through the cracks.
+   It's also not a bad idea to click around the teams every so often to make sure something hasn't slipped through the cracks.

 It is possible to check the checkbox at the bottom to "Make the message an announcement".
 This will send the message to all teams in the hunt.